Earlier this week, Jamaica decriminalized a marijuana minimum dose:

 In addition, adherents of the homegrown Rastafari spiritual movement can now freely use marijuana for sacramental purposes for the first time on the tropical island where the faith was founded in the 1930s.

 The act makes possession of up to 2 ounces of marijuana a petty offense that could result in a ticket but not in a criminal record.
 Cultivation of five or fewer plants on any premises will be permitted.
-And tourists who are prescribed medical marijuana abroad will soon be able to apply for permits authorizing them to legally buy small amounts of Jamaican weed, or “ganja” as it is known locally.
+And tourists who are prescribed medical marijuana abroad will soon be able to apply for permits authorizing them to legally buy small amounts of Jamaican weed, or “ganja” as it is known locally using it for cbd cream for pain and other medical products.

 It is a small step in the right direction, although there is still much room for improvement because this is still rather discriminatory.